Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Ensuring that the most valuable functionality is produced first, at all times.
 - [x] Interacting with stakeholders.
-- [ ] Providing the Development Team with detailed specifications.
+- [ ] Providing the Scrum Team with detailed specifications.
 - [ ] Describing features as Use Cases.
 - [ ] Creating detailed functional test cases.

 **[⬆ Back to Top](#table-of-contents)**

-### User documentation is part of your definition of "Done".
+### User documentation is part of your Definition of Done.
 However, there aren't enough technical writers for all teams.
-Your Development Team doesn't have a technical writer.
+Your Developers don't have a technical writer.
 What should you do?

 - [ ] Form a separate team of technical writers that will work on an on-demand basis for the various Product Owners.
 Work order will be first in, first out.
 - [ ] Let the user documentation remain undone and accumulate until after the last development Sprint.
 It will then be done by any available technical writers.
-- [ ] Wait until you have a technical writer on your Development Team to take care of this.
+- [ ] Wait until you have a technical writer on your Scrum Team to take care of this.
-- [x] Your Development Team is still responsible for creating user documentation.
-In this case, the Development Team members will write it.
+- [x] Your Scrum Team is still responsible for creating user documentation.
+In this case, the Scrum Team members will write it.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are the Scrum Master for four Scrum Teams working from the same Product Backlog.
-Several of the developers come to you complaining that work identified for the upcoming two Sprints will require full-time commitment from a technical specialist who is external to the teams.
+Several of the Developers come to you complaining that work identified for the upcoming two Sprints will require full-time commitment from a technical specialist who is external to the teams.
 What are two key concerns for the Scrum Master to take into account in this situation? (choose two)

 - [ ] The desire to maintain a stable velocity.
-- [x] The benefit of Development Teams figuring out a solution for themselves.
+- [x] The benefit of Developers figuring out a solution for themselves.
-- [ ] The need to have enough work to keep all Development Team members busy.
+- [ ] The need to have enough work to keep all Developers busy.
-- [x] The ability of the Development Teams to produce integrated Increments.
+- [x] The ability of the Developers to produce integrated Increments.

 **[⬆ Back to Top](#table-of-contents)**